Skip to main content

 1. To approve a project proposal or to approve the discontinuance of a project.

-2. To approve for issuance a discussion paper, statement of principles, or other similar due process document.
+2. To approve for issuance a consultation paper or other similar due process document.

 3. To forgo exposure of a proposed standard, in unusual circumstances, and for a stated reason or reasons.